-Probably one of our favorite red carpet dresses of all time, Michelle Williams made everyone forget about her Dawson's Creek days as she glided onto the Academy Awards red carpet in a mustard-colored Vera Wang gown.
-Picture this gown in white and you have yourself the most perfect 1920s-inspired wedding dress of all time.
+Michelle Williams made everyone forget about her Dawson's Creek days as she glided onto the Academy Awards red carpet in probably one of our favorite award season dresses of all time, a mustard-colored Vera Wang gown.
+Picture it in white and you have yourself the most perfect 1920s-inspired wedding ensemble.

 Marion Cotillard in Jean Paul Gaultier, 2008

-Like Angelica Huston before her, Marion Cotillard made a fish scale texture red carpet (and wedding) worthy in a Jean Paul Gaultier halter gown.
-The French actress would take home the Best Actress award for her star-making role playing Edith Piaf in La Vie en Rose.
+Like Anjelica Huston before her, Marion Cotillard's Jean Paul Gaultier halter gown had a beautiful fish scale finish that made it immensely red carpet (and wedding) worthy.
+The French actress took home the Best Actress award for her star-making role, playing Edith Piaf in La Vie en Rose.

 Penelope Cruz in Vintage Pierre Balmain, 2009

-Penelope Cruz chose a classic Old Hollywood Glamour dress to accept her Best Supporting Actress for Vicky Cristina Barcelona.
-A strapless neckline and full skirt were accented by beautiful beading in the Spanish actress's vintage Pierre Balmain look.
+Penelope Cruz chose a classic Old Hollywood dress to accept her Best Supporting Actress award for Vicky Cristina Barcelona.
+A strapless neckline and full skirt were accented by beautiful beading in the vintage Pierre Balmain look.

 Mila Kunis in Elie Saab, 2011

-Who knew one dress could make you want to wear lilac to your wedding so badly?
-Mila Kunis turned heads in a gorgeous lace embellished Elie Saab number that had us all rethinking a white wedding.
+Who knew one dress could make you want to wear lilac to your wedding?
+Mila Kunis turned heads in a gorgeous lace-embellished Elie Saab number that had us rethinking a white wedding.

 Jennifer Lawrence in Dior Haute Couture, 2013

-Before she famously fell up the stairs at the 2013 Oscars, Jennifer Lawrence hit the red carpet in a bridal-perfect blush pink Dior Haute Couture gown.
+Before she famously fell up the stairs at the 2013 Oscars, Jennifer Lawrence hit the red carpet in a bridal, blush-pink Dior Haute Couture gown.
 "I just woke up and tried on the dress, and it fit, thank God!"
-Lawrence told press backstage after winning her first Oscar for Silver Linings Playbook.
-Of the infamous fall, Lawrence kept her composure and blamed the dress, "Look at this dress!
-I tried to walk up stairs in this dress — that's what happened."
+Lawrence told the press backstage after winning her first Oscar for Silver Linings Playbook.
+After the stumble, Lawrence kept her composure and blamed the dress: "Look at this dress!
+I tried to walk upstairs in this dress—that's what happened."

 Lupita Nyong'o in Prada, 2014

-Ethereal and exuding innocence, Lupita Nyong'o's head-turning, floating on air feeling, pale blue Prada gown was the kind to make Oscars history.
-Lupita cemented herself as a rising star on the red carpet even before she was announced as Best Supporting Actress for her role in 12 Years a Slave.
+Ethereal and exuding innocence, Lupita Nyong'o's head-turning, pale-blue Prada gown was the kind to make Oscars history.
+Lupita emerged as a rising star on the red carpet even before she was announced as Best Supporting Actress for her role in 12 Years a Slave.

-It's no secret we love the Tatums around here, and of course we love seeing Jenna Dewan-Tatum on the red carpet.
-For last year's Oscars she went full on bridal — a very sexy bride at that — in a plunging Zuhair Murad column gown.
-2016 brides take note, this is how you do modern bridal right.
+We love seeing Jenna Dewan on the red carpet.
+For the 2015 Oscars, she went full-on bridal—a very sexy bride at that—in a plunging Zuhair Murad column gown.
+Future brides take note, this is how you do modern wedding fashion the right way.